- An introduction to the Grammar of Graphics

 geom_smooth()

-• Create a line and dot plot with year on x-axis, mean of infant_mortality on y-axis, and continent as line/dot colours.
+dslabs.gapminder.year and continent. (group_by(year, continent))summarize() function to calculate the mean of infant_mortality.year on x-axis, mean of infant_mortality on y-axis, and continent as line/dot colours.smooth layer.library(dslabs)

 gapminder %>% group_by(year, continent) %>%